 Mayor Janice Visneskie Moore, Chair

 Janice Visneskie Moore is Chair of the Renfrew County and District Board of Health.
 She sits on all of the Board’s committees: Governance; Resources; Strategic Planning and Stakeholder Communications.
 She is Mayor of the Township of Killaloe, Hagarty and Richards, and the first Deputy Warden for the County of Renfrew.
 Janice was first elected to serve at the County of Renfrew in 1988.
-Janice served as the Warden of the County of Renfrew from 2007-2008 and was the first woman to hold the office of Warden for two consecutive years.
+Janice served as Renfrew County Warden from 2007-2008 and was the first woman to hold the office of Warden for two consecutive years.
 She is Chair of the Health Committee that oversees Miramichi Lodge, Bonnechere Manor and the Emergency Services Department.
-She also serves on the Finance and Administration Committee and the ad-hoc committees for Healthy Communities Partnership and Shaw Woods Board.
-Janice and her husband, Leslie, live at the lake with their four border collies.
-She has two grown sons.
+She also serves on the Finance and Administration Committee, and the ad-hoc committees for the Healthy Communities Partnership and the Shaw Woods Board.

 Ms. Carolyn Watt, Vice-Chair

 Carolyn Watt is Vice Chair of the Renfrew County and District Board of Health.
 She presently works part-time as Health & Safety Coordinator at the Congregation of the Sisters of St. Joseph.
 Her background is in office administration, having spent 18 years as Executive Assistant to a federal Member of Parliament.
 Carolyn grew up in Laurentian Valley, attended Champlain High School and studied Municipal Administration at St. Lawrence College.
 She and her husband, Keith Watt, reside in Laurentian Valley.
 They are very proud of their three professional sons and seven adorable grandchildren.